hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/extensions.rst

 participants.
 This is accomplished through the ``participant2.topology.transactions.authorize`` step in the test.

-DAR Management
+.dar File Management
 ^^^^^^^^^^^^^^

-Any DAR that you upload, both as part of the initial setup but also whenever you upload newer versions to upgrade an existing package, must be uploaded to all confirming nodes of the party.
+Any DAR that you upload, both as part of the initial setup but also whenever you upload newer versions to upgrade an existing package, must be uploaded to all validator nodes hosting your party.

 Reading Data and Submitting Transactions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can use any of the confirming nodes for reading data of a party hosted on them.
+Both nodes serve all transactions for the ``treasuryParty`` and can thus be used in principle to read them.
 However, offsets are not comparable across nodes so it is recommended that to run Tx History Ingestion against the same node under normal operations.
 If you do need to switch nodes, you can do so following the same procedure used for `restoring a validator from a